awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Trusted Advisor Dashboards/Dashboards/3_deployment.md

 ---

 ## Deployment Options
 There are 2 options to deploy the TAO Dashboard.
-If you are unsure what option to select, we recommend using the Manual deployment

 ### Option 1: Automation Scripts Deployment
 The [Cloud Intelligence Dashboards automation repo](https://github.com/aws-samples/aws-cudos-framework-deployment) is an optional way to create the Cloud Intelligence Dashboards using a collection of setup automation scripts.
 The supplied scripts allow you to complete the workshops in less than half the time as the standard manual setup.